UniExeterRSE/intro-version-control/_episodes/11_undoing_changes.md

 $ git reset 0984d2b

-$ git log --oneline -2
+$ git log --oneline -5
-0984d2b (HEAD -> main) Add material on basic pathspec usage (directories) 92b2ac2 (origin/main, origin/HEAD) Create general good practice guides directory
+0984d2b (HEAD -> main) Add material on basic pathspec usage (directories) 92b2ac2 (origin/main, origin/HEAD) Create general good practice guides directory 5cf8321 Remove rubbish.txt
+d26a698 Add some rubbish to try out 'git rm'
+910bb79 Add note about '--name-only' option to 'git diff'
 ```

 We can see that our new `HEAD`, i.e. our new 'current commit', is what we reset
 to, namely `0984d2b`.
 What state will our working tree be in?
 The answer is that it
 will contain the changes that would need to be made to recover the state of
-the repository as it was at `HEAD` just before the reset, i.e. at the
+the repository as it was at `HEAD` just before the reset (at the
-now-removed commit `fcecec0`.
+now-removed commit `fcecec0`).
 In other words, we expect to see just the change
 that adds `foo.txt`.
 We can verify this with `git status`:

 ```